abdelrahman-elkady/se-tutorial/lab-2.md

 ```

-> Note: that right now you are in a shell mode commmands like `cd` and `ls` won't work.
+> Note: that right now you are in a shell mode commands like `cd` and `ls` won't work.

 > If you get an error and you are an ubuntu user run `service mongodb start` mac users see previous section.
-For furthur issues consolt TA.
+For further issues consult TA.

 #### Using databases

 By default when you open the console you will connect to a test database though if you don't use it it won't show

-The mongodb documentation library is pretty good and you would generally get it as the first result when googleing for how to do stuff.
+The mongodb documentation library is pretty good and you would generally get it as the first result when goggling for how to do stuff.

 To see the databases in your current running mongdb instance type `show dbs`